poseidon/matchbox/Documentation/getting-started-docker.md

 # Getting Started with Docker

-In this tutorial, we'll run `bootcfg` on your Linux machine, with Docker, to network boot and provision a cluster of CoreOS machines.
+In this tutorial, we'll run `bootcfg` on your Linux machine with Docker to network boot and provision a cluster of CoreOS machines.
 You'll be able to create Kubernetes clustes, etcd clusters, or just install CoreOS and test network setups locally.

 If you're ready to try [rkt](https://coreos.com/rkt/docs/latest/), see [Getting Started with rkt](getting-started-rkt.md).